George Munsey: International career

 He was selected to represent Scotland for their T20I tour of Ireland in June 2015 and the 2015 ICC World Twenty20 Qualifier in July 2015.
 He made his Twenty20 International (T20I) debut against Ireland on 18 June 2015.
 He made his first-class debut for Northamptonshire against the Australians on 15 August 2015.
 He made his One Day International (ODI) debut against Hong Kong on 22 January 2017.

 In June 2019, he was selected to represent Scotland A in their tour to Ireland to play the Ireland Wolves.
 Later the same month, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 In July 2019, he was selected to play for the Glasgow Giants in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, he was named in Scotland's squad for the 2019–20 Ireland Tri-Nation Series and the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 Ahead of the T20 qualifier tournament, the International Cricket Council (ICC) named him as the player to watch in Scotland's squad.
 He was the leading run-scorer for Scotland in the tournament, with 234 runs in eight matches.

 In the second match of the Ireland tri-series, against the Netherlands, Munsey scored 127 not out.
 It was his first century in T20Is, and the second-fastest century in T20I cricket, coming from 41 balls.
 In the same match, Munsey and Kyle Coetzer made an opening partnership of 200 runs, the highest partnership for any wicket for Scotland in T20Is, and the third-highest partnership overall.
 Scotland went on to score 252/3 from their twenty overs, their highest total in T20I cricket.

 In September 2021, Munsey was named in Scotland's provisional squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in Scotland’s squad for the 2024 ICC Men's T20 World Cup tournament.

+On 12 June 2025, Munsey set a new record for the highest individual score by a Scottish batter in an ODI, making 191 against the Netherlands at Forthill.
+During his innings he also passed 5,000 total international runs across all formats.